project-sunbird/project-sunbird.github.io/pages/features-documentation/register_org.md

 allowSearch: true
 ---

-Organization administrators can use the credentials received to sign in and upload organization details.
-Administrators of administrating organizations can add other organization details.
+Organization administrators can use their registered credentials and add other organizations onto Sunbird.
+To add an organization on Sunbird, the administrator must upload necessary details of the organization(s) that has to be uploaded.

 ## Prerequisites

-## Prerequisite

 <table>
   <tr>